-A new blog post will appear on July 16.
+A new blog post will be published on September 10.

 Using SharePoint Announcements web part is a good way to convey small amounts of important information on your site’s pages.
 I like to use Announcements mainly on the home page and the project status dashboard page.